-Username: FirstnameLastname (no spaces) Initial Password: Uppercase first initial Lowercase last initial hyphen student ID number Email Address: FirstnameLastname@mesalands.edu.
-In the event that a new username would conflict with an existing username, the Institutional Technology Department will attempt to use the middle initial or name.
+Username consist of FirstnameLastname (no spaces)

+Initial Password consist of Uppercase first initial Lowercase last initial hyphen student ID number

+Email Address - FirstnameLastname@mesalands.edu.
+In the event that a new username would conflict with an existing username, Institutional Technology Department will attempt to use the middle initial or last three digits of the student ID.